 The George Graham Award for Exceptional Service to the Academy was inaugurated in 2007.
-Previous recipients of the award are George Graham, James Webb, Phil Rutledge, Elmer Staats, Alan Dean, Dwight Ink, Howard Messner, Dolph Norton, Dick Wegman, George Frederickson, Jonathan Howes, Herb Jasper, Chet Newland, Enid Beaumont, Bill Hansell, Roz Kleeman, Sy Murray, Diane Disney, Paul Posner, Dick Thornburgh, Dan Skoler, Jonathan Breul, Thomas Stanton, Mortimer Downey, III, Blue Wooldridge and Myra Shiplett.
-We anticipate the presentation of the award to occur in conjunction with our virtual Fall Meeting in November.
+Previous recipients of the award are George Graham, James Webb, Phil Rutledge, Elmer Staats, Alan Dean, Dwight Ink, Howard Messner, Dolph Norton, Dick Wegman, George Frederickson, Jonathan Howes, Herb Jasper, Chet Newland, Enid Beaumont, Bill Hansell, Roz Kleeman, Sy Murray, Diane Disney, Paul Posner, Dick Thornburgh, Dan Skoler, Jonathan Breul, Thomas Stanton, Mortimer Downey, III, Blue Wooldridge, Myra Shiplett and G. Edward DeSeve.
+We anticipate the presentation of the award to occur in conjunction with our hybrid Fall Meeting in November.

 Board guidance stipulates that current Board members are not eligible for the award.

 The George Graham Award Committee assesses service to the Academy in terms of contributions such as dedicated time as a committee member, study or standing panel members, former Board member, actively involved in bringing programs or funds to the Academy and more.